genieincodebottle/rag-app-on-aws/rag_ui/README.md

 - Secure Cognito-based user authentication with auto token refresh
 - Upload, view, and manage various document types
-- AI-powered querying with relevance scoring and history
+- AI-powered querying using RAG with relevance scoring and history
-- Clean, intuitive Streamlit UI
+- RAG Evaluation
+- Uses the Web Search option via a locally or cloud-hosted MCP Server (HTTP Streaming) when RAG results are insufficient.

 ### 🔁 Application Flow Diagrams